New-Earth-Lab/SimpleBinaryEncoding.jl/README.md

 # SimpleBinaryEncoding.jl
-Serialization and deserialization to/from binary using the Simple-Binary-Encoding format: https://github.com/real-logic/simple-binary-encoding
+Zero-copy, zero-allocation serialization and deserialization to/from binary using the Simple-Binary-Encoding format: https://github.com/real-logic/simple-binary-encoding

 Message types are described by XML schemas.
 Running `evalschema(MyModule, "myschema.xml")`